leahfilkin-myob/RefactoringKata/katas/kata-cicd/kata-cicd.md

 ## Containerization

-* You need to set up a container that your system can be built and run in
+You need to set up a container that your system can be built and run in.
+It should...

+* Have a reliably consistent environment
+* Be defined in code
+* Be testable in multiple environments (locally and in prod)

 ## Continuous Integration

+Now that you have a reliable and consistent environment it's time to create a continuous integration pipeline.
+Your pipeline needs to...

-* Your pipeline needs to be automated (no manual steps)
+* Be automated (no manual steps)
-* No passwords or sensitive data should be stored in version control.
-* Automation and pipeline scripts should be in version control and treated as first class citizens
+* Be in version control, automation and pipeline scripts should be treated as first class code citizens
-* On check to your version control repository, your test suit should run
+* Triggered on check in to your version control repository, your test suit should run when a commit is made to the repository

 ## Continuous Deployment